THROUGH IT ALL

-So why has Richie not become famous in his own right?
+So why has Richie not become a superstar in his own right?

 But unlike many of his counterparts, Richie is still here, making music.

-At an important crossroads in his life, he chose love and family over fame and stardom, avoiding the abyss that befell many of his friends.
+At an important crossroads in his life, he chose love and family above fame and stardom, avoiding the abyss that befell many of his friends.

 Richie is a music industry survivor.

 As a young man, Richie was also motivated by the drive for success.
 Growing up in Ohio, Richie idolized stars like Elvis Presley and Ricky Nelson.
 He began playing guitar at age eight, and dreamed of attaining the stardom of his musical heroes.
-He eventually left his hometown, and arrived on the 60s New York folk scene in Greenwich Village, where he became a member of the Au Go Go Singers, a fixture at a Village folk club, and where he also met fellow singer, Stephen Stills.
+He eventually left his hometown, and arrived on the New York folk scene in Greenwich Village during the early 60's, where he became a member of the Au Go Go Singers, a fixture at a Village folk club, and where he also met fellow singer, Stephen Stills.

 After just two years and three albums, Buffalo Springfield split up.
 Neil Young started his solo career, Stephen Stills joined Crosby, Stills & Nash, and Richie started Poco with Jim Messina.

-Poco, a pioneer of country-rock, laid the groundwork for many of the popular sounds coming out of Southern California in the 70s–the Eagles, in particular, owe them a great debt.
+Poco, the definitive pioneer of country-rock, laid the groundwork for many of the popular sounds coming out of Southern California in the 70s–the Eagles, in particular, owe them a great debt.
 Yet after several acclaimed albums, chart success eluded Poco, and Richie left the band.
 At the behest of David Geffen, he joined with J.D.
-Souther and Chris Hillman to create the Souther-Hillman-Furay Band.
+Souther and Chris Hillman to form the Souther-Hillman-Furay Band.

 Richie, still chasing success, was always on the road, and his marriage faltered.
 He and his wife Nancy separated.
 Faced with the dissolution of his marriage, Richie was confronted with a choice, and he chose family.

-Richie’s legacy, his influence on musicians and bands that followed, is immeasurable.
-And yet, his is not a household name we all recognize.
-Yet, Richie remains grateful for all that has passed and for what lies ahead.
+Richie’s legacy, his influence on musicians and bands that followed is immeasurable.
+Richie remains grateful for all that has passed and for what lies ahead.